GGJLarissa/hallucidity/ExampleModule.md

 The galaxy is at war.
 A large-scale malfunction has occured on the Astric Space Station.
 Remnants of a massive battle are still scattered all over its hangars and wounded soldiers, deformed and mutated by an unidentified pathogen, roam its corridors.

 A team of three specialized agents has been dispatched to the station, for a situation assessment.
-In an unfortunate series of events, they find themselves fighting for their lives.
+In an unfortunate series of events, they find themselves running for their lives.

 Now, they must gather the parts necessary to repair their radio and request immediate extraction.